xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 _password_ must be at least 8 characters in length.

 Errors:<br />
-E_BAD_PASSWORD : The password is too weak
+E_BAD_PASSWORD : The password is too weak<br />
+E_INVALID_SESSION: No session provided or the provided session is invalid<br />
+E_GENERIC_ERROR : An internal error as occured

 ### Create a new poll